 4. Choose your colour palette carefully

 Colour has quite a big impact on our emotions and you can read more about it if you do an internet search on the psychological effects of colour.

-Minimalist homes tend to have lots of neutral tones, pale and soft colours and a similar colour palette throughout.
+Minimalist homes tend to feature neutral tones, pale and soft colours and a similar colour palette throughout.

 This is intentional because these colours tend to emphasise the feeling of space, openness and emphasise flow and continuity through the rooms.